The Problem with the No Kings Day Protests

 Furthermore, lawmakers will usually be in their offices during the week, meaning that a weekday protest is far more likely to grab their immediate attention.
 There is also generally more news coverage during the week, and media coverage is a major reason why protesting is effective.

-The thing is, protesting on a Saturday is simply easier and more accessible than protesting on a weekday.
-However, to make lasting change takes sacrifice.
-And although No Kings was an amazing start, we simply have to do more.
-That means striking, protesting in busy areas, writing to our representatives and organizing in other ways, because change cannot happen without collective action.
+However, No Kings day is only the beginning, and if we want to make an impact, we simply have to do more.
+That means striking, protesting in busy areas, writing to our representatives and organizing in other ways.
+Lasting change is unable to happen without collective action and collective sacrifice.

 Remember that anyone- including you, can make an impact, no matter how small.